BlockchainCommons/Provenance/WHITEPAPER.md

 ### Public Registries

 Public registries serve as an invaluable tool for bolstering the system's robustness.
-By registering each work and its associated provenance mark, content creators create a public record that can be referred to by anyone.
+By registering each work and its associated provenance mark, content creators create a public record to which anyone can refer.
 This minimizes the chances of an unauthorized party falsely attributing a work.
 The registry could be a simple website, a database, or even a blockchain, depending on the specific needs and context.
 It should ideally be easily accessible, user-friendly, and tamper-resistant.

 Where the number of marks in a chain is moderate (up to the low thousands), public version control systems like [GitHub](https://github.com/) could be used as free public repositories of entire chains of provenance marks, including a history of revisions to metadata.
 High volume chains may require custom databases and specific protocols for verifying provenance marks.

 ### Independent Verification Services

-Third-party services could be employed to independently verify the provenance marks.
+Third-party services could be employed to independently verify provenance marks.
 These services, which could operate in a manner similar to certificate authorities in PKI systems, would add an additional layer of trust and validation.
 They could periodically verify the integrity of the public registry, independently confirm the provenance of works, and provide services for dispute resolution.

 ### Periodic Key Rotation